Everybody's Gone to the Rapture: Development

 During the development of Dear Esther, the team wanted to introduce interactive elements.
 When this proved to be impractical, the concept of Everybody's Gone to the Rapture was born.
 The developers were inspired by "the very British apocalyptic sci-fi of the 60s and 70s", like John Christopher's The Death of Grass and Charles Eric Maine's The Tide Went Out.
-The voice cast includes Merle Dandridge, Oliver Dimsdale, Aimee-Ffion Edwards, Susan Brown, and Jonathan Bailey.
+The voice cast includes Merle Dandridge, Oliver Dimsdale, Aimee-Ffion Edwards, Susan Brown and Jonathan Bailey.

 The team made the decision to partner with Sony's Santa Monica Studio as they felt they could not raise enough money for the project through crowdfunding sources or through sales of alpha versions.
 A Windows version of the game was released on 14 April 2016.
 The game's soundtrack composed by Jessica Curry was published by Sony Classical as a 28-track album in the UK.

 Reception

-Everybody's Gone to the Rapture received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
+Everybody's Gone to the Rapture received "generally favorable" reviews from critics, according to the review aggregator website Metacritic.

 GamesRadar called the game "brave, [...] challenging, and [...] essential", while IGN talked about "a beautiful, heart-breaking journey into the end of the world".
 Everybody's Gone to the Rapture was featured on several "Best games of the year" lists, such as Kirk Hamilton's from Kotaku, Alexa Ray Corriea's from GameSpot or Kill Screen's "Best Videogames of 2015" list.

-Some reviewers criticized what was perceived as too little interactivity from the player.
+Some reviewers criticised what was perceived as too little interactivity from the player.
 James Stephanie Sterling, while analysing games often derided as "walking simulators", said that Everybody's Gone to the Rapture is a model of what not to do in this genre, such as by not shifting the tone of the game as it progresses, and by making the back-story more interesting than the game itself.
-They unfavorably compared it to Gone Home and The Stanley Parable.
+They unfavourably compared it to Gone Home and The Stanley Parable.